CircleCI-Public/vale-orb/README.md

 ---
 ### How to Contribute

-We welcome [issues](https://github.com/CircleCI-Public/vale-orb/issues) to and [pull requests](https://github.com/CircleCI-Public/vale-orb/pulls) against this repository!
+We welcome [issues](https://github.com/CircleCI-Public/vale-orb/issues) to and [pull requests](https://github.com/CircleCI-Public/vale-orb/pulls) against this repository.

 ### How to Publish An Update
 1. Merge pull requests with desired changes to the main branch.